Chispa8/Chispa8/README.md

 # Hey, entering to [Juan Carlos'] space! 👋

-Passionate software developer committed to creating innovative and high-quality solutions.
+Software developer committed to creating innovative and high-quality solutions.
 I love taking on new challenges and learning emerging technologies.

 ## 📫 Contact me!